Fairness

 Ideally, all fairness requirements are documented as part of the system requirements and decomposed into fairness requirements for individual components.
 In particular, for components automating decisions, such as our mortgage lending decisions, requirements documentation should clearly identify what attributes are considered protected, if any, and which fairness criteria the component should be optimized for, if any.
 Results of a model’s fairness evaluation should be documented with the model or its API.
 The proposed documentation format of Model Cards (discussed previously in chapter Deploying a Model) provides a good template, emphasizing fairness concerns in asking model developers to describe the intended use cases and intended users of the model, the considered demographic factors, the accuracy results across subpopulations, the characteristics of the evaluation data used, and ethical considerations and limitations.

-Many fairness issues arise from bias in the data collection process (as discussed above).
+Many fairness issues arise from bias in the data collection process (as discussed earlier in this chapter).
 Hence, documenting both the process and assumptions underlying this process, as well as resulting data distributions, is important to communicate across teams and to avoid data scientists making wrong assumptions about the data they receive.
 Here, datasheets for datasets are a commonly discussed proposal for documenting dataset that tries to make explicit, among others, what the data tries to represent, how data was collected and selected, how it represents different subpopulations, what known noise and bias it contains, what attributes may be considered sensitive, and what consent process was involved in data collection, if any.
 A recent experiment by Karen L. Boyd provides encouraging evidence that the availability of a datasheet with a provided dataset for a machine-learning task can encourage ethical reasoning about limitations and potential problems in data.
 Several other formats for documenting data have been proposed with similar aims, including Dataset Nutrition Labels and Data Statements.

 Monitoring